demisto/content/Packs/Lenel/Integrations/LenelIAM/README.md

 An Identity and Access Management integration template.
-This integration was integrated and tested with version xx of LenelIAM
+This integration was integrated and tested with version 1.0 of LenelIAM

 ## Configure LenelIAM on Cortex XSOAR